sudomakeinstall/awesome-privacy/README.md

 It is important to recognize that by using a secure VPN you are maintaining privacy from your ISP, but still must trust your VPN provider.
 An intriguing solution is to [host your own personal VPN](https://arstechnica.com/gadgets/2017/05/how-to-build-your-own-vpn-if-youre-rightfully-wary-of-commercial-options/), trading some technical effort and a small monthly fee for piece of mind.

+## Credit Card Security

+- [privacy.com](https://privacy.com/) allows you to create "burner" credit cards which can have hard limits, be single-service, or even single-use.

 ## Audit Your Security

 There are a large number of websites where you can audit your security to see what information you might be leaking, and if any devices are visible on your network.
 Here are just a few: